 FOR IMMEDIATE RELEASE Sept.
 15, 2011

-This case was investigated by the Metro Drug Enforcement Network Team (MDENT).
-Assistant United States Attorney Monica Dillon handled the prosecution.
+This case was investigated by the Metropolitan Drug Enforcement Network Team.
+Assistant United States Attorney Monica Dillon is in charge of the prosecution.

 # # #